-Romney appeared in St. Petersburg on Friday, vice presidential nominee Paul Ryan has been in St. Petersburg since late Monday preparing for Thursday's vice presidential debate, and Ann Romney will tour the H. Lee Moffitt Cancer Center & Research Institute today.
+Following Romney's appearance in St. Petersburg Friday, vice presidential nominee Paul Ryan has been in St. Petersburg since late Monday preparing for Thursday's vice presidential debate, and Ann Romney will tour Moffitt Cancer Center on Wednesday.

-Ryan, meanwhile, arrived in St. Petersburg on Monday to continue preparing for his debate with Vice President Joe Biden.
-He'll leave Wednesday for Lexington, Ky., and the debate will be at Centre College in nearby Danville.
+Ryan, meanwhile, arrived in St. Petersburg on Monday to continue preparing for his Wednesday debate with Vice President Joe Biden.
+He'll leave Wednesday for Lexington, Ky., and the debate will take place at Centre College in nearby Danville.

-The Romney campaign wouldn't release details about Ryan, including where he's staying.
+The campaign wouldn't release details about Ryan, including where he's staying.

-According to the campaign, he spent 31/2 days last week in Virginia focused on debate preparation, and he started on an additional day and a half of debate prep in St. Petersburg.
+According to the campaign, he spent 3 1/2 days last week in Virginia focused just on debate preparation, and started on another day and a half in St. Petersburg.

-Ann Romney, 63, was diagnosed with a noninvasive form of breast cancer late in 2008 after her husband's unsuccessful run for the Republican presidential nomination that year.
-She subsequently had a lumpectomy and radiation therapy and has been considered cancer-free since.
+Ann Romney, 63, was diagnosed with a non-invasive form of breast cancer late in 2008, following her husband's unsuccessful run for the Republican presidential nomination that year.
+She subsequently had a lumpectomy and radiation therapy, and has been considered cancer-free since.

 Her visit comes during National Breast Cancer Awareness Month.

-Moffitt is Florida's only location designated by the National Cancer Institute as a Comprehensive Cancer Center, meaning it does extensive cancer research as well as providing advanced treatments.
+Moffitt is Florida's only location designated by the National Cancer Institute as a Comprehensive Cancer Center, meaning it does extensive research on cancer as well as providing advanced forms of treatment.